georgepaterson/lamp-setup/README.md

 When adding a new virtual host it is recommended that gzip compression is used.
 This can be as simple as adding AddOutputFilterByType, although mod_filter will give greater granularity.

-	AddOutputFilterByType DEFLATE text/html text/plain text/xml text/css text/javascript
+	AddOutputFilterByType DEFLATE text/html text/plain text/xml text/css application/javascript

-Support for older browsers may now be obsolete but if required the following properties should be added:
+Support for older browsers may now be obsolete but if required the following properties can be added:

 	BrowserMatch ^Mozilla/4 gzip-only-text/html
 	BrowserMatch ^Mozilla/4\.0[678] no-gzip